integritee-network/parachain/README.md

 ### More Resources
 * Thorough Readme about Rococo and Collators in general in the original [repository](https://github.com/paritytech/cumulus) of this fork.
-* Parachains on Rococo in the [Polkadot Wiki](https://wiki.polkadot.network/docs/en/build-parachains-rococo#rococo-v1-parachain-requirements)
+* Parachains Development in the [Polkadot Wiki](https://wiki.polkadot.network/docs/build-pdk)